dustywusty/dusty.wtf/content/posts/amsat-adventures-pt1/index.md

 I ended up getting an antenna that broke down from [ebay](https://www.ebay.com/itm/116579153781)

 Because I don't want pointing the antenna to be a problem I have to deal with I'm going to use a tracking rig.
 Something I can just feed a azimuth and elevation to.
-My antenna is light, so we can likely get away with 3d printed parts assuming I can find anything
+This antenna is light, so we can get away with 3d printed parts assuming I can find anything

 Enter [Satran!](https://satran.danaco.se/specifications/) -- a completed open source project doing everything we want.